 Penalties for mobile speed camera offences

-Being caught by a mobile speed camera carries the same penalties as any other speed enforcement method in the UK:
+Being caught by any type of mobile speed camera carries the same penalties as any other speed enforcement method in the UK:

-• An offer to attend a speed awareness course (available in some cases, as an alternative to points)
+- An offer to attend a speed awareness course in some cases, as an alternative to points

 More serious offences - where the recorded speed is significantly above the posted limit - may result in a court summons rather than a fixed penalty notice, potentially leading to higher fines or a driving ban.
-For full details on speeding fines and the NIP process read more about speeding fines.
+A Notice of Intended Prosecution (NIP) will carry the relevant code: SP10, SP20, SP30, SP40 or SP50.
+For more information read our speeding fines guide.
+For official UK government guidance visit GOV.UK speeding penalties.